sksiwal/docs/docs/sdks/python/send-signals-to-workflow.md

 # Send Signals to Workflow

-The workflow is now running.
-Let's explore the SDKs for sending signals to control the execution of the workflow.
+This section details the SDK methods for sending signals to control the execution of a running workflow.
+Explore the capabilities to pause, resume, restart, rerun, and terminate workflows as needed.

 ## Pause Workflow

-To pause your running worklow, use the following SDK:
+To temporarily pause a running workflow, use the following SDK:

 ```python
 workflow_client.pauseWorkflow(workflow_id)